toitware/artemis/README.md

 Artemis server).
 They have to be run after the `start-local-*` clauses from above:
 - `use-customer-supabase-broker`: configures Artemis to use a separate customer Supabase broker, and starts it.
 You have to start docker first.
-- `start-mosquitto`: configures Artemis to use a local Mosquitto broker, and starts it in the foreground.

 Note that the `add-local-*` clauses use your LAN IP address, so that flashed devices can connect to the local server.
 This means that you might